Discover the signs your comfort zone is your unhealthy twilight zone and what you should do about it. Listen to Rod Serling’s warning.

 Thrill-seekers are always trying new things.
 If skydiving becomes dull, they move up to wing-surfer flying.
 When that isn’t enough, they find something higher and more dangerous.
 They may set world records, but the victory is hollow.
 These achievements do not lead to fulfillment.
 Does this sound familiar?

-Thrill-seeking may not seem like a comfort zone.
-Being scared doesn’t seem like a comfortable place.
-But this is why people like scary movies and rollercoasters.
+Thrill-seeking may not seem like a comforting place, but being scared releases adrenalin that makes you high.
+It’s why people like scary movies and rollercoasters.
 Fear is an adrenalin rush.
 So, you aren’t satisfied.
 You are addicted to the adrenalin rush.
 Once you start down the road of excitement, you’ll always be looking for the next thing.
 Unfulfilled pleasure-seeking is one of the significant drivers of commercialism.
+So, that’s why your comfort zone becomes less and less fulfilling.

 The Antidote for Unfilled Pleasure-Seeking